-- 298. For the purpose of CCR stress test losses in the adverse scenario (as detailed in this section), all banks are required to stress exposures based on the market risk scenarios and risk factor shocks described in section 3.3.2.
-This does not affect regulatory CCR exposure as reported in the credit risk templates for the calculation of the CCR exposure amount, for which the credit risk methodology set out in section 2 applies. - 299.
+- 296. For the purpose of CCR stress test losses in the adverse scenario (as detailed in this section), all banks are required to stress exposures based on the market risk scenarios and risk factor shocks described in section 3.3.2.
+This does not affect regulatory CCR exposure as reported in the credit risk templates for the calculation of the CCR exposure amount, for which the credit risk methodology set out in section 2 applies. - 297.
 In addition to the P&L associated with changes in CVAs, counterparty credit losses may arise if counterparties actually default in the stress.
 This is calculated in the CCR template (CSV\MR\CCR).
-To gauge the possible impact of this source of P&L, competent authorities will require banks to calculate and report CCR exposure as at the reference date, stressed exposure and appropriate stressed LGD for their top 10 largest counterparties, as described below. - 300.
-In considering counterparty defaults in conjunction with market risk stresses, market risk factor shocks shall be applied to the exposure, whether uncollateralised or collateralised and whether positive or not at the reference date.
-In cases of collateralised exposures, banks are also required to stress the collateral in line with the market risk shocks, including any FX market risk shocks for cash collateral and assuming (in line with the general assumption of no portfolio rebalancing) that no additional collateral is received or posted beyond what is held as of 31 December 2020.
-Exposures shall be stressed based on the market risk scenarios as defined in section 3.3.2.

-- 301. Stressed CCR exposure used to calculate CCR stress test losses shall be reported net of stressed collateral.
-When determining the exposure net of stressed collateral all exposures that are defined as CCR exposures according to paragraph 230 shall be considered. - 302.
-An internal and an external PD, both with a 3-year horizon (i.e. the probability of the counterparty defaulting within the 3 years of the stress horizon,) should be considered in the CCR methodology.
-Internal PDs should be calculated using their own models.
+To gauge the possible impact of this source of P&L, competent authorities will require banks to calculate and report CCR exposure as at the reference date, stressed exposure and appropriate stressed LGD for their top 10 largest counterparties, as described below. - 298.
+In considering counterparty defaults in conjunction with market risk stresses, market risk factor shocks shall be applied to the exposure, whether uncollateralised or collateralised and whether positive or equal to zero at the reference date.
+In cases of collateralised exposures, banks are also required to stress the collateral in line with the market risk shocks, including any FX market risk shocks for cash collateral and assuming (in line with the general assumption of no portfolio rebalancing) that no additional collateral is received or posted beyond what is held as of 31 December 2022.
+Exposures shall be stressed based on the market risk scenarios as defined in section 3.3.2. - 299.
+Stressed CCR exposure used to calculate CCR stress test losses shall be reported net of stressed collateral.
+When determining the exposure net of stressed collateral all exposures that are defined as CCR exposures according to paragraph 228 shall be considered. - 300.
+An external PD with a 3-year horizon should be considered in the CCR methodology.
+If no external PD exists, then the internal PDs should be considered and calculated using their own models.
 External PDs should be determined based on the second-lowest long-term unsecured ratings and banks' internal mappings, with the restriction that they are within the interval given for the corresponding credit quality step of the relevant rating-ECAI pair (provided in Table 1 of Annex 1).
-The stressed LGD to be used should reflect each counterparty's default in the first year, in line with a LGD that would be used for the default of the counterparty as in the adverse scenario of the credit risk methodology, with perfect foresight over the 3-year stress horizon and beyond. - 303.
-Banks are required to assume the default of the two most vulnerable of their 10 largest counterparties.
-The 10 largest counterparties need to be distinct (i.e. LEIs need to be unique amongst them).
-Guarantees and credit risk mitigations eligible under the CRR should be taken into account when determining the 10 largest counterparties and in determining the appropriate stressed LGDs.
-Banks may also be asked by their competent authorities to provide evidence that requirements according to Articles 205 to 217 of the CRR are met.
-The procedure for identifying the two most vulnerable counterparties is based on a ranking of the probability of default of the counterparties as described in Box 20. - 304.
-Central governments (including EU regional governments and local authorities pursuant to Article 115 of the CRR), central banks, CCPs and other market infrastructures, counterparties explicitly guaranteed by the central government and intra-group exposures shall not be included in the set of counterparties and names used to identify the largest exposure.
-For banks that are subsidiaries of a non-EU credit institution, the parent shall also not be included in the set of counterparties and names used to identify the largest exposure.
-Firms should use their judgement in determining what constitutes intra-group for these purposes, which in principle would cover those undertakings within the scope of consolidation.
+Both internal and external PDs are point-in-time risk parameters and should reflect the probability of the counterparty defaulting within the 3 years of the stress test horizon.
+The stressed LGD to be used should reflect each counterparty's default in the first year, in line with a LGD that would be used for the default of the counterparty as in the adverse scenario of the credit risk methodology, with perfect foresight over the 3-year stress horizon and beyond.

-&lt;sup>41 ITS on the mapping of the credit assessments to risk weights of External Credit Assessment Institution (ECAIs) (Commission Implementing Regulation (EU) 2016/1799).
+&lt;sup>40 ITS on the mapping of the credit assessments to risk weights of External Credit Assessment Institution (ECAIs) (Commission Implementing Regulation (EU) 2016/1799).